jdegand/interior-consultant/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build an application to complete the given user stories.
+The [challenge](https://legacy.devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build an application to complete the given user stories.

 ## Thoughts

-Used gap with flexbox on the navbar vs adding margin on ul > *.
+- I used gap with flexbox on the navbar vs adding margin on ul > *.

-Adding the id to the nav for accessibility caused specificity issue when hiding the nav items.
+- Adding the id to the nav for accessibility caused a specificity issue when hiding the nav items.

-Would have been much easier to give the card a fixed width and height.
+- It would have been much easier to give the card a fixed width and height.

-Need to look into semantic html for cards.
+- I need to look into semantic html for cards.

-If you change the card div wrapper to a section, the css breaks and the card is not overlapping the image.
+- If you change the card div wrapper to a section, the css breaks and the card is not overlapping the image.

 ## Useful Resources